pasha121/deckhouse/modules/302-vertical-pod-autoscaler/docs/EXAMPLES.md

 ---
-title: "The vertical-pod-autoscaler module: usage"
+title: "The vertical-pod-autoscaler module: examples"
 ---

 ## The module configuration